 Democracy begins with you.
 With millions of us, with you feeling you are part of this grand goal.
 And not feeling that you should stand by and wait and wonder what will you receive.
 Democracy cannot be brought by servants, as freedom cannot be brought by tanks.
 You need to choose – whether in Cuba, or Belarus, or North Korea – those questions can be answered only by you.
 Whether you want live like this, can live like this – this is your choice.
 If you do not want to – you can move mountains, if you do not want live like this.
 You are the power.

 Ukraine is the second largest country in Europe, bordering Russia, Belarus, Poland, Slovakia, Hungary, Romania, Moldova, the Black Sea and the Sea of Azov.
-It has an estimated population of nearly 45 million people, of which 78 percent are ethnic Ukrainians, 17 percent are ethnic Russians, and the rest from other ethnic groups.
+It has an estimated population of nearly 45 million people, of which 78 percent are ethnic Ukrainians, 17 percent are ethnic Russians, with the rest belonging to other ethnic groups.

 Ukrainian independence was reestablished in 1991 after the collapse of the Soviet Union.
 In the 9th century, Kievan Rus was established as the first eastern Slavic state on what is now Ukrainian territory.
 For much of its history, Ukraine was subjugated to neighboring powers such as Russia, Poland, Lithuania, and Austria-Hungary.
 Briefly independent after World War I, Ukraine was incorporated into the Soviet Union in 1922.
 After World War II, Soviet Ukraine’s territory was enlarged to include former Polish, Romanian and Czechoslovak territory in the west and the mostly ethnic-Russian Crimean peninsula on the Black Sea.